Dosimetry: Medical dosimetry

 Medical dosimetry is the calculation of absorbed dose and optimization of dose delivery in radiation therapy.
 It is often performed by a professional health physicist with specialized training in that field.
 In order to plan the delivery of radiation therapy, the radiation produced by the sources is usually characterized with percentage depth dose curves and dose profiles measured by a medical physicist.

 In radiation therapy, three-dimensional dose distributions are often evaluated using a technique known as gel dosimetry.

 Environmental dosimetry

-Environmental Dosimetry is used where it is likely that the environment will generate a significant radiation dose.
+Environmental dosimetry is used where it is likely that the environment will generate a significant radiation dose.
 An example of this is radon monitoring.
-Radon is a radioactive gas generated by the decay of uranium, which is present in varying amounts in the earth's crust.
-Certain geographic areas, due to the underlying geology, continually generate radon which permeates its way to the earth's surface.
+The largest single source of radiation exposure to the general public is naturally occurring radon gas, which comprises approximately 55% of the annual background dose.
+It is estimated that radon is responsible for 10% of lung cancers in the United States.
+Radon is a radioactive gas generated by the decay of uranium, which is present in varying amounts in the Earth's crust.
+Certain geographic areas, due to the underlying geology, continually generate radon which permeates its way to the Earth's surface.
 In some cases the dose can be significant in buildings where the gas can accumulate.
 A number of specialised dosimetry techniques are used to evaluate the dose that a building's occupants may receive.